MfesGA/Hsmtlib/README.md

     created and the file is given to solver, and it waits for the result.
     The result is the result of the last function.

+* Batch executiton allows the solver to read an entire context and execute it

 Example of Online Mode: